SaoYan/saoyan.github.io/_blogs/2023-09-12-time-based-uuid-compare.md

 ## How Cassandra handles it

 The good news is, Cassandra implements the right way to compare UUID.
-Say you have a schema where some field is a time based UUID, you can safely use it for ordering so that the data is order by some timestamp you defined.
+Say you have a schema where some field is a time based UUID, you can safely use it for ordering so that the data is ordered by some timestamp you defined.

 ```sql
 CREATE TABLE IF NOT EXISTS message_snapshot